riachx/cyark-scripts/HousekeepingScript/README.txt

         - For the application file, change "C:\RealityCapture\RealityCapture.exe" to your desired path.

-2. You did not save the RC_Global_Settings.rcconfig in the same location as this script.
+2. You did not save the Global_Settings_RC.rcconfig in the same location as this script.

-3. Your D drive is missing or corrupted.
-The D drive is necessary to define a cache location.
+3. Open and close RealityCapture

-4. If all else fails, import the global settings manually.
+4. If all else fails, import the global settings manually and specify your cache location.